xiao-yyyyy/passion-project/README.md

 **2.Why and How**

 The reason why I want to creat this hreat is because I like this TV series, and I'm very intrested about how did they made this heart.
 I think it's a very romantic art, and it looks cool to draw such a artwork in computer code.
+So I want to make something similer with it in this project.